A literacy rate that hovers around 100% is seen in quite a few other countries of the world, including Azerbaijan and Cuba.

 Other Nations with Near-Complete Literacy

-A literacy rate that drops to a percentage just below 100% is seen in quite a few countries of the world, including Azerbaijan and Cuba, where the rates stand at around 99.8%.
-Slightly lower on the literacy curve we see that rates of around 99.7 % seem to dominate much of the developed first- and second-tier societies of our planet.
-Georgia, Tajikistan, Russia, Barbados, Poland, and Slovenia all proudly stand in front of the world with such literacy rates.
+A literacy rate that hovers around 100% is seen in quite a few other countries of the world, including Azerbaijan and Cuba.
+Countries such as Georgia, Tajikistan, Russia, Poland, and Slovenia have also all achieved literacy rates on or near 100%.
 Focusing on Russia, it is estimated that 53% of the population there receives some form of tertiary education.
 The government believes in free educational deliverance systems, and the fields greatly focused on therein are in “STEM” fields (science, technology, engineering, and mathematics).

-Turning towards countries like Slovakia, Turkmenistan, Uzbekistan, and Kyrgyzstan, they remain in the range between 99.6% and 99.2%.
-Slovakia, a country with a 99.6% literacy rate, has 20 publicly operated universities and 10 private universities.
-Indeed, citizens from many of the countries constituting the former Soviet Union and “Eastern Bloc” can lay claim to having some of the highest access to tertiary level educational opportunities in the world.
+Turning towards countries like Slovakia, Turkmenistan, Uzbekistan, and Kyrgyzstan, they remain in the range near 100%.
+Slovakia has 20 publicly operated universities and 10 private universities.
+Indeed, citizens from many of the countries constituting the former Soviet Union and “Eastern Bloc” countries can lay claim to having some of the highest access to tertiary level educational opportunities in the world.

 The decrements seen as we move from the top of the list for countries with the highest literacy rates down to the bottom can be largely explained by the percentage of these countries’ respective GDPs that are apportioned to the education sector.
 A lack of educational infrastructure, as well as how important the population of a country considers attaining education, greatly influences literacy rates.
 From the countries where literacy rates are the highest, we see that proactive public instruction policies and the emphasizing of educational spending within government budgets can go a long way in increasing a population’s knowledge base.